Traditional Wing Chun derives from the Leung Bik / Yip Man Wing Chun System.

 You will assume a side neutral stance with guard on the central line.

 It is more practical not to be committed at stage, so we do not limit our mobility.

-In Traditional Wing Chun one can assume a front stance or side neutral stance in preparation for the unexpected.
+In Traditional Wing Chun it is more practical to assume a side neutral stance to prepare for the unexpected.

 The safe distance between You and the Perpetrator should be just outside the kicking range.

 Always move to this safe distance before engaging.